G-Node/nixpy/docs/source/annotations.rst

 .. literalinclude:: examples/annotations.py
     :lines: 28 - 31

-The result of the ``find_sections`` will always be list which may be empty if no match was found.
-Therefore, the call in the last line is to some extent risky and would lead to an OutOfBounds exception if the search failed.
+The result of the ``find_sections`` will always be a list which may be empty if no match was found.
+Therefore, the call in the last line is to some extent risky and would lead to an ``OutOfBounds`` exception if the search failed.